unlockopen/www.unlockopen.com/src/pages/index.md

 And yet… whereas every company uses it, few contribute back.

 And so we hear of resource-strapped projects, security concerns, maintainer burnout, and sustainability issues.
-There's even a conceference specifically about the latter.
+There's even a conference specifically about the latter.

 But what initially seems like a tragedy of the commons is actually a **gigantic opportunity**.
 There is more to contributing to open source than "doing the right thing" or "paying it forward."